Welcome to Elkhart County. While COVID-19 did set us all back for a bit, we’re ready to make your stay here a safe and memorable one.

 Your safety is top priority.
 For the safety of yourself and others, it’s important to continue to practice social distancing, wear a mask in public places, wash your hands frequently, and don’t travel if you’re not feeling well.

 We’re doing our part to maintain clean, safe environments, social distancing, wearing masks, taking temperatures and washing our hands frequently.
 Please contact businesses you would like to visit directly to get their most recent safety procedures.

 NOTE: It’s a great idea to call an attraction, restaurant and shop to make sure they’re open before visiting.

-As of June 12, 2020, the state of Indiana’s gradual approach to easing stay-at-home restrictions for businesses and residents has reached Stage 4 in the Back on Track Indiana plan.
-Here is a summary is what is allowed right now in Elkhart County:
+As of July 27, 2020, the state of Indiana’s Back on Track Indiana plan has reached Stage 4.5, while Elkhart County is at Stage 4.
+Here is what is allowed in Elkhart County:

 Restaurants may be open at 75 percent capacity; bar seating in restaurants and bars may operate at 50 percent capacity.